 You can create an account to get started or browse available courses using the tab in the upper-left corner.
 Once you’ve found a class you’d like to take, click on the course title for more information.
 Then, click each module to begin watching lectures, reading texts and practicing skills.

-The U.S. Small Business Administration Learning Center provides 18 courses related to starting and running a business.
+The U.S. Small Business Administration Learning Center provides a variety of courses related to starting and running a business.

 Courses include topics such as buying a business, financing options for small businesses, finding and attracting investors and how to write a business plan and.
 To get started, simply click “view course” and begin working through the material at your own pace.